GunSethi/Analog-Clock/README.md

-# Analog-Clock
+# Stopwatch
-Analog Clock by using HTML,CSS, JS
+Stopwatch by using HTML,CSS, JS